apache/maven-site/content/markdown/maven-di.md

 **NOTE**

 If your plugin should also run with Maven 3.x, please look at [Maven & JSR-330](maven-jsr330).
-Pluings that are using Maven DI are only compatible with Maven 4.
+Plugins that are using Maven DI are only compatible with Maven 4.
 ---

 Let's take a look at an example plugin: If you want to look at this example project, you can find the code [in Maven Core ITs][maven-di-plugin].

-The POM is setup for Maven DI as previously mentioned, with the `maven-api-di` dependency
+The POM is set up for Maven DI as previously mentioned, with the `maven-api-di` dependency

 In addition, we add a Maven plugin dependency `maven-api-core` to implement the interface `Mojo` and use the Java  Plugin Tools Annotations with associated `maven-plugin-plugin` (see [Maven Plugin Tools](/plugin-tools/)).